How to Free Up Space on C Drive in Windows 11/10 [Easy & Efficient Ways] - Qiling

 1. What can I delete from C drive to free up space?

-You can remove recycle bin files, upgrade log files, Windows Update Cleanup files, temporary internet files, device driver packages, and other temporary files.
+You can remove various types of temporary files, including recycle bin contents, upgrade log files, Windows Update Cleanup files, temporary internet files, device driver packages, and other miscellaneous files.

 2. Why do I have so little space on my C drive?